 NSW Education Standards Authority (NESA) requires students to complete a minimum of 120 hours of work placement, usually undertaken as 3 x 1 week blocks.
-Work placement is a mandatory component of the course and must be completed prior to the HSC exam.
+Work placement is a mandatory component of the course and must be completed prior to the student’s last HSC exam.

 Students wishing to undertake the Specialisation or Post School VET course need to undertake at least one of the above work placement blocks in an acute care (hospital) setting.

-Days worked as part of a School Based Apprenticeship or Traineeship satisfies this NESA requirement, noting the above requirement for acute care placement.
+Days worked as part of a School Based Apprenticeship or Traineeship generally satisfy this NESA requirement, noting the above requirement for acute care placement.